Psylence0609/Content-Idea/README.md

 # Content MCP Server

-**A one-stop MCP server for AI-powered content creation** — from trending research to final video, fully automated.
+**A one-stop MCP server for AI-powered content creation** from trending research to final video, fully automated.

 ## 🎯 Vision

 In the age of AI assistants, **context is everything**.
-This MCP server acts as an intelligent context engine that automatically fetches, analyzes, and injects real-time trending data from multiple sources (Reddit, YouTube, News) to power complete content creation workflows — no manual tool chaining required.
+This MCP server acts as an intelligent context engine that automatically fetches, analyzes, and injects real-time trending data from multiple sources (Reddit, YouTube, News) to power complete content creation workflows.

 **The Challenge**: Content creators need trending insights, engaging scripts, voice cloning, and video generation.
 Existing solutions require complex tool orchestration.